aws-samples/cfn101-workshop/workshop/content/basics/operations/multi-region-latest-ami/_index.md

 ---
-title: 'Lab 06: Multi Region Latest AMI'
+title: 'Multi region latest AMI'
 date: 2019-11-07T13:46:21Z
 weight: 100
 ---

 ### Overview
 Consider the use case of deploying your current template in different regions.
 You would need to manually change `AmiID` property in your template to match the AMI ID for each AWS Region.
 Similarly, if there is an update to the Amazon Machine Image, and you would like to use the latest image, the same manual process would apply.

 To fix this, you can use the existing _Parameters_ section of your CloudFormation template and define Systems Manager parameter type.
 A Systems Manager parameter type allows you to reference parameters held in the System Manager Parameter Store.

 ### Topics Covered
 In this Lab, you will learn: